james3roberts/261DaysOfCode/README.txt

 and spend more time actually using the things I have learned.
 I have more learning to do because I updated this readMe file but can not push it in terminal. but it was updated here so I am not sure what is going on there.
 Just another reason why I am taking notes on everything that I am doing.
 Day 4.
+So after I finished with my notes last night I learned that i needed to pull from GitHub what I had pushed and then I was able to update the readme.
+I know it was just a quick google search but I feel that at this point that shoud just be common sense.
+Anyway tonight I will keep working on the scraper.
+So I was able to find the div tag that holdes all of the jobs listing.
+So I was able to gather all of that and pull it to my screen.